leandroromn/XCFrameworks.Example/README.md

 Before we start with binary frameworks and all stuff related, let's discuss about monoliths and modular applications.

 Here's a simple representation of a monolith application with 5 features and a modular application with the same 5 features but as external references.

 <p align="center">
     <img src="repository-images/modular.png" width="380" max-width="60%" alt="Repository Filters" />
 </p>

+*"Modular design, or modularity in design, is an approach (design theory and practice) that subdivides a system into smaller parts called modules, which can be independently created, modified, replaced or exchanged between different systems."*

 ### Monolith
 Probably a giant **`.xcodeproj`** or **`.xcworkspace`** with a lot of features, files and all the stuff in a single place.
 Works good with small teams, but even in this case there's some problems: Conflicts in **`.pbxproj`**  file, a longer build time, issues with a single software architecture, technical debts, difficulties to test...